invalio19/rct2-fleecer/README.md

 **7. This app doesn't work on my browser.
 Why not?**

 RCT2 Fleecer was largely built and tested using Google Chrome.
-Modern browsers like Firefox should also have no issues handling it, but older browsers like Internet Explorer cannot.
+Modern browsers like Firefox should also have no issues handling it, but older browsers such as Internet Explorer cannot.

 ## Changelog